THE NEW TESTAMENT PRINCIPLES OF PRAYER (Part 2)

-The efficacy or power of your prayer does not depend on the volume, loudness, frequency, or duration of your prayer, nor your gesticulation or posture while praying, but on your faith and revelation knowledge of what Christ has done in you and for you – who you are and what you have in Christ.
+The efficacy or power of your prayer does not depend on the volume, loudness, frequency or duration of your prayer, nor on your gesticulation or posture while praying, but on your faith and revelation knowledge of what Christ has done in you and for you – who you are and what you have in Christ.

 God only answers prayers from a heart that trusts in His faithfulness and ability to perform what He has promised in His Word.

-It is only the prayer of faith that avails much and produces amazing results, for that is the only kind of prayer that God always honors and answers (Jam.
+It is only the prayer of faith that avails much and produces amazing results, for that is the only kind of prayer that God always honours and answers (Jam.
 5:15).
 Most of our prayers have failed simply because of our doubts and unbelief.